-Air ions made into clusters are driven by the two types of forces.
+The two types of forces drive air ions made into clusters.
 Aerodynamic forces drive the clusters by the air flow from HEPA fan-filter units.
 The other force that is electrostatic, caused by fields in the environment.
-These forces are greater than aerodynamic forces, resulting in displacement of ions from the path they would normally follow if they moved strictly on the air flow.
+These forces are greater than aerodynamic forces, resulting in the displacement of ions from the path they would normally follow if they moved strictly on the airflow.
 A large part of the electrostatic force is caused by an effect referred to as "mirror charge" in conductors.
 The electrons in a conductor rearrange to cancel electric fields within the conductor but in the process cause conductors to attract external charges.
 See Figure 3.